tutorgen/hpit_services/README.md

 an event name and a payload.
 The event name is an arbitrary string that defines what type of message it is.
 Plugins register to listen to messages based on the event name.
 The message payload is an arbitrary JSON like document with data formatted based on plugin requirements.
-The kinds of messages a tutor can send is definied by the plugins currently registered with HPIT.
+The kinds of messages a tutor can send is defined by the plugins currently registered with HPIT.
 The HPIT server itself does not define what these messages look like, however HPIT does package some plugins as part of it's architecture.